October 2016 - research, security, cryptography, reverse engineering

 June 2012 - September 2012 - ruby, selenium-webdriver, objective-c, iOS, oracle, sql

 I worked as an engineering intern for Cisco in the summer of 2012 in the Cloud Collaboration Application Technology Group on the WebEx Meetings Collaboration system.
 In addition to fixing various Oracle database issues in the on-premise version of the system, I developed a series of black box UI tests using Ruby and the Selenium framework, and then went on to develop the prototype iOS application for our product.

-I was hired in Summer 2011 part time to help develop sites in Variable Action’s innovative content management system, Zesty.
-My job is to develop brand new Zesty websites, and to convert existing websites to Zesty.
-I work with PHP and MySQL on a remote server and focus on page load times and site usability.
-I also help maintain the Zesty Front End and its documentation to make sure that new developers can learn the system quickly.
+I was hired in Summer 2011 part time to help develop sites in Variable Action’s content management system, Zesty.
+My job was to develop brand new Zesty websites, and to convert existing websites to Zesty.
+I worked with PHP and MySQL on a remote server and focused on page load times and site usability.
+I also helped maintain the Zesty Front End and its documentation to make sure that new developers could learn the system quickly.

 June 2010 - December 2011 - matlab, maximally-informative-dimensions, statistical-analysis

 I was selected out of hundreds of applicants to work in the Computational Neurobiology Lab, under Dr. Tatyana Sharpee as part of the Salk High School Scholars program.
 I worked in Matlab processing large amounts of visual, auditory, and neural data, and then ran various algorithms on the data.
 My project was to participate in the UC Berkeley Neural Prediction Challenge, using our lab’s neural analysis algorithm, Maximally Informative Dimensions (MID) to predict neural response to natural stimuli.
 After completing this project, I worked to prepare various data sets for further analysis by my team’s researchers.

 Class of 2015/2016 - Security, Graphics, Operating Systems, Networks, Compilers